 - Trekking Hat/Cap

-- Headlamp/Flashlight (with extra batteries), good quality
+- Headlamp/ Flashlight (with extra batteries), good quality

 - Sunglasses (UV protection)

-- Woolen hat /Beanie (for cold weather)
+- Woolen hat / beanie (for cold weather)

 - Bandana/Buff (for dust and sun protection)